grantcodes/micropub/docs/README.md

 ### Querying the micropub endpoint

 Once you have your token, you can send queries to the micropub endpoint.
 The most likely queries are the `config` and `syndicate-to` query.
-The result is retreived as an object.
+The result is retrieved as an object.

 ```js
 micropub